 When the PFD is disabled, the loop no longer tracks changes to the input clock.
 The PLL output continues to toggle at the last frequency but drifts to a lower frequency (or higher, depending on the clock setting).
 The PLL could lose lock since the output clock phase (and frequency) has drifted outside of the lock window of the PLL.

 Upon power up, the PLL VCO's control voltage is set to a voltage slightly above VCCA/2.
 This corresponds to a certain frequency (generally the mid-point of the VCO operating range).
 Depending on the PLL input frequency and the M counter setting, the VCO attempts to either increase or decrease in frequency to match the PFD input frequency (which is fIN/N).

 How fast the PLL reacts is dependent on the loop settings of the PLL.
 Once the PLL gains frequency lock, the PFD tries to match the phase of the input clock to the feedback clock.
-How closely the phase is matched is based on the lock window setting (which is determined by the Quartus II software).
+How closely the phase is matched is based on the lock window setting (which is determined by the Quartus Prime or Quartus II software).
 The lock detect circuitry comes from the PLL loop, which means the clock signals to the PFD are observed to determine if they are close enough in phase (within the lock window setting) for the PLL to be considered locked.